 Salesforce, the leading enterprise sales cloud computing company, posts an inspiring story about how one of their female customers succeeded thanks to their tools.

 High-tech SaaS moves at a fast pace, disrupting industries, and growing exponentially in the process.
-Thanks to Twitter, they can keep enterprise clients and investors updated on the changes they introduce to the market.
+Thanks to X, formerly known as Twitter, they can keep enterprise clients and investors updated on the changes they introduce to the market.